-In the 2007 edition, a storyline has dialogue where The Undertaker tells Chris Benoit (who he's feuding with) that his grieving family will have no one to blame but himself; months later, the real Chris Benoit kills his wife, his son, and himself.
+In SmackDown vs. Raw 2007, a storyline has dialogue where The Undertaker tells Chris Benoit, who he's feuding with, that his grieving family will have no one to blame but himself; months later, the real Benoit kills his wife, his son, and himself.

-In the 2008 edition, Undertaker has a feud with Jeff Hardy in the story mode; in 2008, Hardy suffered his second Wellness Policy strike, and during his Wellness Vacation, his house burnt down, destroying all of his possessions and killing his pet dog.
+In SmackDown vs. Raw 2008, The Undertaker has a feud with Jeff Hardy in the story mode; in 2008, Hardy suffered his second Wellness Policy strike.
+During his suspension, his house burnt down, destroying all of his possessions and killing his pet dog.

 In WWE '13, if you are having a match with Eve Torres you'll occasionally hear Jerry Lawler make a comment about needing an EMT at ringside because his "heart skipped a beat."
 It's fairly cringeworthy when you remember that Lawler had a major heart attack on live TV in September 2012 that nearly killed him.note In THQ's defense, the audio commentary had been done for awhile at that point and Lawler himself has already made these kinds of jokes following his return.